Dance and Performing Arts Research Guide

 Dance Style Locator

 An encyclopedic guide to dance styles and instrumentation from six continents.
 The site is arranged by region and provides illustrated essays on cultural roots of world dance.

 Explores the role of African-American choreographers and dancers in the development of modern dance.
 Includes a timeline (1619-2001), historical and thematic essays, biographies of African-American dancers, recommended resources, and lesson plans.
 As the online companion to the PBS film of the same title, this site also contains transcripts of interviews with those featured in the program.

-Searchable gateway site with annotated links to online resources in theatre and the dramatic arts including performers and playwrights, theatre craft, theory and criticism, and production and performance.
+Searchable gateway site with annotated links to online resources in theater and the dramatic arts including performers and playwrights, theater craft, theory and criticism, and production and performance.